Stiff self-interacting string near QCD deconfinement point: Quark-antiquark potential at LO and NLO

-Considering the fit of the same data of $Q\bar{Q}$ potential to the two-loop expression of the NG string Eq.\eqref{NLO}, the value of $\chi_{\rm{dof}}^2$ does not apprise significant differences for source separation distances commencing from $R=0.5$ fm.
-As shown in Table.~\ref{POT08}, for different fit ranges with a fixed end point at $R=12$ fm, the fit return acceptable values of $\chi^2$ with subtle changes in the free fit parameter $\sigma a^{2}$.

-The numerical data for the $Q\bar{Q}$ potential match both the free leading-order NG string Eq.~\eqref{LO} and the NLO self-interacting form of Eq.\eqref{NLO}.
-Approximately the same difference in the value of the string tension is retrieved for fit domains involving short to large $Q\bar{Q}$ separation distances.
-The enclosure of the fourth derivative term of the NG/LW action appears, thereof, neither to alter the parameterisation behavior nor to indicate significant changes on the value of the string tension shown in Table.~\ref{POT08}.
-The absence of the mismatch between Eq.~\eqref{NLO} and the numerical data at this temperature scale does not rule out the validity at this temperature scale.

-This points out to the minor role of the higher order modes at the end of the QCD plateau $T/T_{c}=0.8$.
-The pale out of the thermal effects together with a flat plateau region at this temperature is present as well in the string tension measurements~\cite{PhysRevD.85.077501} and the more recent Monte-Carlo measurements ~\cite{Koma:2017hcm} which reproduces the same value of $0.044$ of the zero temperature string tension.
+The fit returns acceptable values of $\chi^2$ for the different fit ranges with a fixed end point at $R=12$ fm, as shown in Fig.\ref{fig:QQpot_08}(b).
+The values of the string tension depict a subtle corrections to the string tension compared to fits of the LO approximation of Eq.\eqref{eq:QQpotential_LO}.
+Within the standard deviations of the measurement, the zero temperature string tension stabilizes around the same value of $\sigma a^{-2}=0.046460$ for all data sets, for more details see Ref.\cite{Bakry:2017utr}.
+These results points out the minor role of the higher order modes due to the string's excited spectrum in the vicinity of the QCD plateau, $T/T_{c}=0.8$.

-Thermal effects are more noticeable in the present SU(3) Yang-Mills model~\cite{PhysRevD.85.077501,Doi2005559} if the temperature is scaled down to $T/T_{c}=0.9$ close to the critical point.
-The lattice data corresponding to the measured $Q\bar{Q}$ potential are depicted in Fig.~\ref{POT09}.

-We follow a different connive to disclose the fit behavior of the lattice data at this temperature scale with respect to the LO and NLO approximation.
-We schematically inspect the returned values of $\chi^{2}$ for an interval of selected values of the string tension $\sigma a^{2} \in [0.035, 0.046]$.
-The residuals and normalization constant $\mu(T)$ for the corresponding $\sigma a^{2}$ are inlisted in Table.~\ref{TableT09NG}.
-The fits to the $Q\bar{Q}$ potential are for two fit ranges.
+Thermal effects become more noticeable in the YM model~\cite{PhysRevD.85.077501,Doi2005559} considering the lattice with $N_{t}=8$ slices in the temporal direction, this scales the temperature to $T/T_{c}=0.9$ -- sufficiently close to the critical point.
+The lattice data corresponding to the measured $V_{Q\bar{Q}}$ is depicted in Fig.\ref{fig:QQpot_08}(b-left).
+As a consistency check, we reproduced the same value of the string tension taken as a fit parameter as in Ref.\cite{PhysRevD.85.077501,Kac} with two different parameterizations of Ref.\cite{Gao,Luscher:2002qv} and fit domain.
+We follow different connive to scrutinize the fit behavior of the lattice data at this temperature scale with respect to the LO and NLO approximation, we schematically inspect the returned values of $\chi^{2}$ for an interval of selected values of the string tension $\sigma a^{-2} \in [0.036, 0.045]$.
+The residuals and normalization constant $\mu(T)$ for the corresponding $\sigma a^{-2}$ are listed in Ref.\cite{Bakry:2017utr}.
+The fits with the exclusion of points at short color distance separations reduces the value of $\chi^{2}$ for most of the selected values of the string tension.